baileycmiller/blog/_posts/2017-04-10-an-incomprehensive-list-of-the-things-i-worried-about-this-week.md

 ---
-title: A Noncomprehensive List of the Things I Worried About This Week
+title: An Incomprehensive List of the Things I Worried About This Week
 category: thoughts
 tags: about personal thoughts words
 layout: post